FlussuferOrga/Botgart/src/achievements.md

 ### Agiler Verteidiger | Agile Defender
 Unter deiner Leitung wurde keine unserer Befestigungen der Stufe 3 von Feinden eingenommen.
+Dieses Achievement wird nur vergeben, wenn während deines Raids mindestens eine Befestigung Stufe 3 hatte.

 None of our objectives with tier 3 fell during your raid.
+This achievement is only awarded if at least one of our objectives was of tier 3 during your raid.

 _Wenn ihr uns ruft, dann werden wir kommen._ _When you call, we will come._